Nafal Ossandón Hostens

 • Ossandón Hostens, N. & Jones, E. (2023).
 Accusative Case Comprehension Among Early L2 German Learners [Conference presentation].
 Germanic Linguistics Annual Conference (GLAC 2023), University of Calgary, Banff, AB, Canada.

 • Ossandón Hostens, N. & Vanroy, B. (2022).
 A Transformer-Based Approach to Predicting German as a Foreign Language Proficiency [Research Group Talk].
-Second Language Studies Series, The University of Texas at Austin, Austin, TX, USA (hybrid) [recording]
+Second Language Studies Series, The University of Texas at Austin, Austin, TX, USA [recording]

 • Ossandón Hostens, N. (2022, May 14-15).
 Dutch on the Soccer Field – Language Policy and Practice in a West Flemish Professional Soccer Team [Conference presentation].
 Congress 2022, Canadian Association for the Advancement of Netherlandic Studies (CAANS 22), Virtual.